RobZombie9043/odin-external-controller-setup/README.md

 ## Other configurations I use (personal preference)

+I use [Key Mapper](https://play.google.com/store/apps/details?id=io.github.sds100.keymapper&hl=en&gl=US) to map shortcuts to my controller.
+I.e. I uses a double press of the PS button mapped to the 'Android Back' command.
+In most standalone emulators this then opens the menu.

 I normally have my Odin set to Xbox controller style in the Odin Settings menu.

 I swap this to Odin controller style when I connect a bluetooth controller: